scandum/quadsort/README.md

 tail merge
 ----------
-When sorting an array of 65 elements you end up with a sorted array of 64 elements and a sorted array of 1 element in the end.
-If a program sorts in intervals it should pick an optimal array size (64, 256, 1024, etc) to do so.
+When sorting an array of 33 elements you end up with a sorted array of 32 elements and a sorted array of 1 element in the end.
+If a program sorts in intervals it should pick an optimal array size (32, 128, 512, etc) to do so.

-Another problem is that a sub-optimal array size results in wasteful swapping.
-To work around these two problems the quad merge routine is aborted when the block size reaches 1/8th of the array size, and the remainder of the array is sorted using a tail merge.
+To work around this problem the remainder of the array is sorted using a tail merge.

 The main advantage of the tail merge is that it allows reducing the swap space of quadsort to **n / 2** and that it has been optimized to merge arrays